timhuff/canvas-phash/README.md

 - `getImageHash` - Accepts 1 parameter, the path of the image or an instance of Canvas.Image.
 Returns a promise with eventual value equal to the "Block Mean Value Based" pHash.
 - `getHammingDistance` - Accepts 2 parameters, two instances of `Buffer` of length 128 (this is what is returned from `getImageHash`)
 - `getSHA256` - This computes the SHA256 hash of the pixel data.
 The only parameter is setup like that of `getImageHash`.
 This is useful for fast checks of exact matches.
 Ignores metadata.
+- `readImage` - Reads an image at the specified path and returns a Canvas.Image object.

 ## Example Usage
 (Another example exists in the repo)